-- 12.14 Through training and induction, we ensure that all staff understand the importance of self-referring, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards. - 12.15 At Queen's Hill Primary and Nursery School we understand the importance of recording low-level concerns and the actions taken in light of these being reported.
+12.14 Through training and induction, we ensure that all staff understand the importance of self-referring, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

+12.15 At Queen's Hill Primary School and Nursery we understand the importance of recording low-level concerns and the actions taken in light of these being reported.
 The records are kept confidential and stored securely.
 We will review the records we hold to identify potential patterns and take action.
 This could be through a disciplinary process but also by referring to the Local Authority Education Duty Desk on 01603 307797.
-Please note, where a child, parent/carer or staff member makes an allegation of harm, this will not be considered as a 'low level' concern without consultation with the Local Authority Education Duty Desk or the LADO service directly. - 12.16 We recognise that low level concerns should not be included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.
+Please note, where a child, parent/carer or staff member makes an allegation of harm, this will not be considered as a 'low level' concern without consultation with the Local Authority Education Duty Desk or the LADO service directly.

+12.16 We recognise that low level concerns should not be included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.
 However, where a low-level concern (or group of concerns) has met the threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference.

-13. Use of premises for non-school/college activities
+Use of premises for non-school/college activities

-- 13.1 Where we hire or rent out our facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we ensure that appropriate arrangements are in place to keep children safe. - 13.2 We will seek assurances that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed).
+13.1 Where we hire or rent out our facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we ensure that appropriate arrangements as per the DfE guidance Keeping children safe in out-of-school settings are in place to keep children safe.

+13.2 We will seek assurances that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed).
 Safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

-14. RELEVANT POLICIES
+14 RELEVANT POLICIES

-- 14.1 To underpin the values and ethos of our school and our intent to ensure that pupils at our school are appropriately safeguarded the following policies are also included under our safeguarding umbrella:
+14.1 To underpin the values and ethos of our school and our intent to ensure that pupils at our school are appropriately safeguarded the following policies are also included under our safeguarding umbrella (date of approval and arrangements for review outlined on each policy):

 - Staff Code of Conduct

 - Anti-Bullying

 - Behaviour which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying)

 - Recruitment & Selection which adheres to Part 3 of Keeping Children Safe in Education'.

 - Whistleblowing

 - Attendance

 - Online Safety

 - Health and Safety including site security

 - Harassment and discrimination including racial abuse

 - Meeting the needs of pupils with medical conditions

 - Intimate Care

 - First aid

 - Educational visits including overnight stays

 - RSHE